conseilgouz/fullcontactcreator_j4/README.md

 Like Joomla Contact Creator standard plugin, Full Contact Creator creates contacts in Contact_Details table, automatically filling name, username, userid and email fields.
 It also extracts profile data: address, zipcode, city, country, phone, website and preferred book.

+With ProfileP Plugin, you may enter user position while registering.
+This new field will be copied to its contact equivalent.

 To work, you'll have to create a link between user fileds and contact fields.
 This is done through Note field: a user field is copied as contact field if they both contain the same value in their own note field.

 Make it work...